aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/automated_wannierisation.rst

     * :download:`CsH_dft_bands.agr <include/dft_bands/CsH_dft_bands.agr>`
     * :download:`O2Pd2_dft_bands.agr <include/dft_bands/O2Pd2_dft_bands.agr>`

-Take CsH as an example, you can first export the bands in the xmgrace format with
+In particular, taking CsH as an example, you can first export the Wannier-interpolated bands that you just computed earlier in xmgrace format with

 .. code:: bash

     verdi data bands export --format agr --output CsH_wan_bands.agr <PK_bands>

-and compare it with the full DFT band structure using xmgrace
+and then you can compare the with the full DFT band structure using xmgrace using:

 .. code:: bash

     xmgrace CsH_dft_bands.agr CsH_wan_bands.agr

-where you can replace CsH with any chemical formula of the other crystal structures we provide.
+where you can replace CsH with the correct chemical formula of the crystal structure that you used.

-For a reference, here are the two agr files :download:`CsH_dft_bands.agr <include/dft_bands/CsH_dft_bands.agr>` :download:`CsH_wan_bands.agr <include/dft_bands/CsH_wan_bands.agr>`
+For reference, here are the two xmgrace files for CsH:

-You should obtain something like this:
+:download:`CsH_dft_bands.agr <include/dft_bands/CsH_dft_bands.agr>`
+:download:`CsH_wan_bands.agr <include/dft_bands/CsH_wan_bands.agr>`.

+In the case of CsH, you should obtain something like the following plot (note that we slightly updated the colors and graphical appearance of the plot with respect to the default one you would get by running the command above):

 .. figure:: include/images/CsH_diff_bands.png
    :width: 100%